-House lawmakers unanimously passed a bill that would allow certain convicted drug offenders to drive when they get out of prison.
+State lawmakers are one step closer to passing a bill that would allow convicted drug offenders to drive.

 The Massachusetts Trial Court is asking for close to three-million dollars in funding to ensure that every community has a “drug court.”